Consulting Services In Software Testing

 I member of the Norwegian Testing Board.
 We are organizing exams in Norway in both Norwegian and English languages.

 Norwegian Testing Board is even offering examination for the Certified Professional for Requirements Engineering

 If you want to take the exam, please register through the Norwegian Testing Board exam manager.
 You need to specify your language choice: Norwegian or English as well as the exam level.
 The exam does not require you to attend a seminar.
 Any other than ISTQB Foundation Level exams can only be taken in English.
 You find a form for registration on www.istqb-norge.no.
 If you want to prepare yourself for the Foundation exam, you may read the "Software Testing Foundations" book, written by two colleagues (Tilo Linz and Andreas Spillner) and me.

 Note: I only help organizing exams.
 As I teach seminars, I have no access to neither exam questions nor the exam room.
 That task is done by other people of the Norwegian Testing Board.
-My task is to help interested people to attend an exam and organize exams to be held.
 In principle, an exam will be held at least once per half year in any major city in Norway.

 Take this trial exam!(Norwegian) (English): If you achieve more than 75% correct results in this exam, you should stand a good change to get certified at the foundation level.

 ISTQB seminars I am teaching

 I am teaching an accredited ISTQB Foundation Level seminar (3 1/2 days) in Norwegian, and English.
 I am using 3 1/2 days instead of 2 1/2 days my competitors use, because I want you to learn how to test, not only how to pass the exam!
 I am also teaching highly successful one day exam preparation sessions, provided you have studied the material before the session.
 This I only provide on request.

 I am also teaching advanced test management and test analyst (test design) seminars according to your requirements.